kulinux/kotlin-refactoring-katas/supermarket-receipt/README.md

 When you have good test cases, identify code smells such as Long Method, Feature Envy.
 Apply relevant refactorings.

-When you're confident you can handle this code, implement the new feature described below
+When you're confident [README.md](README.md)you can handle this code, implement the new feature described below

 ## New feature: discounted bundles